Vestry and Annual Parish Meeting

 St. John’s has two church wardens (two-year terms) and six vestry members (three-year terms) elected by qualified voters at the Annual Parish Meeting and serving with staggered terms.

-Each Vestry member serves as liaison to a parish committee: Endowment Fund, Episcopal Church Women (ECW), Buildings & Grounds, Christian Formation, Communications, Outreach.
+Each Vestry member serves as liaison to a parish committee: Endowment Fund, Episcopal Church Women (ECW), Buildings & Grounds, Christian Growth & Development, Outreach.

 The entire Vestry serves as the Stewardship Committee.
 The Executive Committee (Wardens, Treasurer and Clerk) handle property issues, finances, general administration and matters that come up between vestry meetings.